 Boston is surrounded by natural beauty – there are lakes, mountains and/or the Ocean- practically in all directions; so it is a perfect starting point for weekend roadtrips.

-Here are our favorite tried and true summer weekend destinations within two-to-three-hour drive from Boston.
+Here are our favorite tried and true summer weekend destinations from Boston:

 Bonus idea: I have recently “accomplished” a recharge weekend escape to the Berkshires on my own- to the Kripalu Center for Yoga and Health.
 Read about my “Anti-Yoga” Day at Kripalu here.